Papatheodorou-Group/BENGAL/README.md

 Estimated execution time: ~6h for integrated dataset with 100,000 cells using resources specified in the .nf scripts.

-Practical note: sometimes you will see a nextflow 'missing output files expected by process xx' error for rliger related processes, but the outputs are there.
-This is due to file system latency of the cluster and there is no better solution so far that I am aware of (kindly let me know if you have solved this).

 ## Citation

 The publication in which we described and applied BENGAL is [here](https://www.nature.com/articles/s41467-023-41855-w).
 Please cite it if you use BENGAL.